Ratings: 'Kenan' Finale Can't Keep NBC Out of 5th-Place Tie With Telemundo

 Become a member to read more.

-CBS finished first on Tuesday, when NBC’s “Kenan” season finale certainly did not.
+CBS finished first on Tuesday, when NBC’s “Kenan” season finale was a non-factor.
+When you factor in that “This Is Us” was in reruns, NBC’s fifth-place tie with Telemundo was essentially inevitable.

+NBC and Telemundo are both under the NBCUniversal umbrella, which is owned by Comcast.
+So at least there’s some camaraderie in this tie.
+Not that NBC executives will take much comfort in that fact.

-In overall audience size, “NCIS” actually beat the rest of the Big 4 competition combined at 8 o’clock.
-CBS’ “FBI” pulled off the same feat at 9 p.m. — and by a wider margin.
+In overall audience size, CBS’ “NCIS” actually beat the rest of the Big 4 competition combined at 8 o’clock.
+The network’s “FBI” pulled off the same feat at 9 p.m. — and by a wider margin.

 Fox, ABC and Univision tied for second place in the key demo’s ratings.